danilown/FileListDataset/README.md

 You can also find some help/inspiration on the bundled jupyter notebook: `Tutorial.ipynb`

-## Prerequisites
+## Requirements

-What things you need to install the software and how to install them.
+What libraries you need to install and how to install them.

 ``` python
 torch >= 1.2.0